tris-n/bugtrackerx/README.md

 ![register]

+### Live Demo
+If you just want to demo the site without creating an account, you can click on one of the four role demos at [https://www.bugtrackerx.com/](https://www.bugtrackerx.com/).

+![demo]

 ### The Dashboard
 The dashboard displays the total number of projects, tickets, and users, as well as their current statuses.